 Multiple Row Fields

 When you add another field to the Row Labels area, a subtotal is automatically created for the first field.

 In the next screen shot, the District field has been added to the Row Labels area, below the Service field.

 If you add another field to the Row Labels area, below the District field, the new field becomes the Inner Field, and District changes to an Outer Field.

 In the pivot table below, the Technician Count field was added below District, and the District field now has a subtotal after each District name.

-If you don't want to see the subtotals in a pivot table, you can follow these steps to turn them off.
+If you don't want to see the subtotals in a pivot table, you can follow these steps to remove subtotals from the entire report.

 All the subtotals in the pivot table -- for both rows and columns -- will be hidden.